Super Singer (Tamil TV series): Super Singer season 10

+Celebrity Guests

+Season 10 saw several celebrity guests praising the contestants for their performances and also performing along with the contestants, who include:

+Super Singer Season 11

+Super Singer Season 11, the eleventh season of the Airtel Super Singer show, premiered on Star Vijay on 2nd August 2025, telecasting every Saturday and Sunday.
+KAG Tiles is once again the sponsor for this season.
+Once again, the eleventh season will be hosted by the dynamic duo Makapa Anand and Priyanka Deshpande.
+The judging panel includes composer Thaman S, filmmaker Mysskin, and popular playback singers Anuradha Sriram, and P. Unnikrishnan.

+The first promo was released on 14th July 2025.

 Spin-off

 Super Singer T20

 Super Singer T20 (சூப்பர் சிங்கர் T20) is a 2012-2015 Indian Tamil-language reality television singing competition, which aired on Star Vijay.
 Former contestants from previous seasons of the Super Singer and Airtel Super Singer Junior shows were divided into 6 teams.
 15 league matches were held where each team competed against the other five teams.
 4 teams were selected for the knockout semi-finals, before the remaining 2 teams competed against each other in the finals.
 The show was hosted by Divyadarshini.

 Super Singer - Champion of Champions

 Super Singer - Champion of Champions is a 2020 Indian Tamil-language reality television singing competition, which aired on Star Vijay.
-The show has nearly 24 singers, all of them winners and finalists of Super Singers, who are now performing batch by batch, and with no audience to cheer them on.
-The show was aired from 15 August to 1 November 2020 and ended with 21 Episodes.

 Shankar Mahadevan, Sudha Ragunathan, K. S. Chithra, Chinmayi, Anuradha Sriram, Benny Dayal, Kalpana Raghavendar, Vijay Yesudas, Shweta Mohan and Sikkil Gurucharan as the judges, take turns to watch their performance live, albeit, from their homes.
 The show was hosted by Ma Ka Pa Anand and Priyanka Deshpande.
 Super Singer Champion Of Champions Winner is Hari Priya.